Wietse van der Werf

 Vision and Approach

 Wietse’s mission is to protect the world’s oceans by realizing citizen-led enforcement.
 His work sets out to mitigate a shortcoming in conservation: especially in the case of fisheries, conservation efforts are increasingly hampered by the limited capacity of authorities.
 Wietse works to mobilize regular citizens and to crowdsource their skills and resources to release unique monitoring capacity, from land, air and sea.
-He set up several organisations to achieve this, including The Black Fish organization (2010), the Wildlife Air Service (2014) and the Sea Ranger Service (2016).
+He set up several organisations to achieve this, including The Black Fish organisation (2010), the Wildlife Air Service (2014) and the Sea Ranger Service (2016).

 Impact of the Future For Nature Award